aidanbudd/trainingPhyloIntro/interpretingPhylogenies.md

 - [Dendroscope](http://dendroscope.org/), for which we've prepared some [basic instructions](./usingDendroscope.html)
 - [FigTree](http://tree.bio.ed.ac.uk/software/figtree/), which I can't find a set of instruction pages for online.

-### <a name="fromPhylogenyQuestionToAnswerConceptExerciseLouisianaGastroenterologist"></a>"Concept"" exercise: from substantive question to an answer using the "Louisiana Gastroenterologist" case as an example
+### <a name="fromPhylogenyQuestionToAnswerConceptExerciseLouisianaGastroenterologist"></a>Exercise: from substantive question to an answer using the "Louisiana Gastroenterologist" case as an example

 You can read [here](#LouisianaGastroenterologistDatsetDescription) a quick introduction to this dataset.